mozilla/open-leadership-training-series/_articles/OHM-outro/open-pathways.md

 ---
 layout: page
-title: "Submodule 1"
+title: "Open pathways"
-module: "3.1"
+module: "8.3"
 date: 2016-10-06 14:05:56
 time: "20 min"
-following: _articles/template-module/template-submodule-2.md
+following: _articles/OHM-outro/self-assessment.md
 summary: "This is a template module"
 prereq: "Have completed all previous sections and modules"
 materials: "Pen or pencil and paper"